-3 Amounts represent the changes in fair values due to changes in benchmark interest rates.
+4 Amounts represent the changes in fair values due to changes in benchmark interest rates.
 Refer to Note 5 for additional information about our fair value hedging strategy.

-4 As of December 31, 2021 and 2020, the fair value of our long-term debt, including the current portion, was \$40,311 million and \$43,218 million, respectively.
+5 As of December 31, 2022 and 2021, the fair value of our long-term debt, including the current portion, was \$32,698 million and \$40,311 million, respectively.

-5 The above notes and debentures include various restrictions, none of which is presently significant to our Company.
+6 The above notes and debentures include various restrictions, none of which was significant to our Company.